Evinature Blog

 What does Diverticulitis Feel Like?

-The common sign of a diverticulitis flare is constant abdominal pain, soreness, or sensitivity that may last days.
+The common signs of a diverticulitis flare are constant abdominal pain, soreness, or sensitivity that may last days.
 This pain is usually felt on the lower left side of the belly (although some may experience it on the lower right side).

 A diverticulitis flare will cause changes in bowel movements, such as diarrhea or constipation.